TrangPham/django-admin-confirm/docs/development_process.md

 **Docker:**

 Instead of local set-up, you can also use docker.
+You may have to delete `.python-version` to do this.

 Install docker-compose (or Docker Desktop which installs this for you)

 ```
-docker-compose build
+docker-compose -f docker-compose.dev.yml build
-docker-compose up -d
+docker-compose -f docker-compose.dev.yml up -d
 ```

 You should now be able to see the app running on `localhost:8000`